Back to top

 dbc.bindValue(target, detailValue);

 You can chain properties together to simplify observing nested properties.
-The following snippets show examples for this.
+The following examples demonstrate this usage.

 IObservableValue viewerSelectionSummaryObservable =